Lorenc1o/BDMA_Notes/Paris-Saclay/Decision-Modeling/Practicals/P3/explanation.md

 Enter the number of voters(default: 40):
 Enter the number of candidates(default: 6):
 Generating the profile...
-        There are 7 with profile e>b>d>f>a>c
+        There are 19 with profile f>e>c>a>b>d
-        There are 21 with profile c>d>e>f>a>b
+        There are 12 with profile b>a>e>d>f>c
-        There are 12 with profile f>a>d>b>e>c
+        There are 9 with profile d>a>e>b>f>c
 The winner is f according to the plurality rule.
-The winner is e according to the plurality runoff rule.
+The winner is b according to the plurality runoff rule.
-The winner is c according to the Condorcet voting rule.
+The winner is a according to the Condorcet voting rule.
-The winner is d according to the Borda voting rule.
+The winner is e according to the Borda voting rule.
 It took 100 tries to generate the profile.
 ```